MicrosoftDocs/dynamics365smb-docs/business-central/UBB/masterdata/dataexchangedefinitions.md

     Settings that affect the import file itself.
 The most important fields are:
    * **File Type**

-   For the import of usage data, businesses typically choose **Variable Text**.
+   For importing usage data, businesses typically choose **Variable Text**.
    * **Type**

-   For the import of usage data, businesses typically choose **Generic Import**.
+   For importing usage data, businesses typically choose **Generic Import**.
    * **File Encoding**

    The encoding of unicode characters for the import file.